-Arranging tons to water to clean the panels in the middle of a desert was totally impossible.
-They had to think of something which was required less or on water for cleaning.
+Arranging tons of water to clean the panels in the middle of a desert was totally impossible.
+They had to think of something which was required less or on the water for cleaning.

 A robotics company named Ecoppia came with the solution.
-Ecoppia is a leading company in the field of robotic PV cleaning solution.
-It uses cloud based water-free robotic technology to clean the solar panels of the Bhadla solar park.
-It was the ideal solution for the project as it does not require any water for cleaning and can be controlled remotely using its cloud based support.
+Ecoppia is a leading company in the field of robotic PV cleaning solutions.
+It uses cloud-based water-free robotic technology to clean the solar panels of the Bhadla solar park.
+It was the ideal solution for the project as it does not require any water for cleaning and can be controlled remotely using its cloud-based support.

 India is very ambitious in the field of renewable energy and also is one of the world leader.
 India has announced multiple ultra mega projects which are in the pipeline like in Gujarat, Ladakh etc..
 Bhadla Solar Park is not only the largest solar plant till date but also it uses the most modern robotics tech to ensure its smooth operation.
 It has gone through a lot of hurdles due to delays related to land allocation and severe weather conditions it has completed in March 2020.